Policy and Procedure Name:

 ix) Dermatitis;

-xi) Superficial
+xi) Superficial injuries/abrasions.

 i)

-When allowing a claim, claims services staff must update the claim to an
+When allowing a claim, Claims Services staff must update the claim to an

-allowed status when the appeal period has expired, and no appeal has been
+“Allowed” status when the appeal period has expired and no appeal has been

 filed.
 Benefits are then payable, and the claims management system will update